jrgranadoswest/ocatan/README.md

 optional arguments are important for running the program with different settings.

 Here are some example commands to get you started:
-This runs a game of expectimax vs random with random seed=4 for reproduction, -n for no gui, and -g 1 to just restate the default of running a single game.
+This runs a game of expectimax vs random with random seed=42 for reproduction, `-n` for no gui, and `-g 1` is just restating the default of running a single game.
 ```
-python main.py -p ER -s 4 -n -g 1
+python main.py -p ER --seed 42 -n -g 1
 ```
 The below command runs a game of the Victory-Point greedy agent vs the random greedy agent and two other random agents, for 100 games.
 After running any number of non-gui games, the program will output statistics.
+With the `-s` option it will also save stats to `stats.csv`.
 ```
-python main.py -p VGR -s 4 -n -g 100
+python main.py -p VGR --seed 0 -n -g 100 -s
 ```
 This command will run a game of the frontend controlled by a human versus the victory-point greedy agent and two random agents.
 Note that the frontend is designed to look best when in full-screen on a 16:9 display.
 Hitting F11 to enter fullscreen is the optimal way to use the frontend.